Chris Koepplin

 Christopher Stanley Koepplin (born October 11, 1985) is an American former football placekicker for the Buffalo Bills of the National Football League (NFL).
 He was only a member of the practice squad.
 Koepplin played college football at the University of Massachusetts.

-High school career
+Early life

 Koepplin attended St. Anthony's High School in South Huntington, New York.
 He played football only in his senior season, but went 31 of 32 on extra point attempts.

 College career

 Koepplin attended Boston University in his first year of college and served as a manager for the men's basketball team.
 Koepplin then attended Nassau Community College for two seasons.
 Koepplin then played his junior and senior seasons at the University of Massachusetts and served as the team's primary kicker in 2006 and 2007.
 As a junior.
 Koepplin hit 51-of-52 points after touchdown and was 16-of-23 on field goal attempts.
 He was named a Second-team All Atlantic 10 kicker.
 As a senior, Koepplin was 48-of-49 on points after touchdown and 11-of-15 on field goal attempts, with a long field goal of 51 yards, the second longest in school history.
 Following his senior season Koepplin was named a Colonial Athletic Association third-team kicker.
 He finished his career ranked first in school history in field goals during a season (16), points by kicker during a season (99), and points after touchdown during a season(51).